qdm12/cod4-docker/readme.md

     set sv_wwwDlDisconnected "0"
     ```

+1. Run the following Docker command:

+    ```bash
+    docker run -d --name=cod4-http -p 8000:80/tcp --restart=always \
+    -v $(pwd)/mods:/usr/local/apache2/htdocs/mods:ro \
+    -v $(pwd)/usermaps:/usr/local/apache2/htdocs/usermaps:ro httpd:alpine
+    ```

+    You can also uncomment the HTTP section in the the [*docker-compose.yml*](https://raw.githubusercontent.com/qdm12/cod4-docker/master/docker-compose.yml) file and run

+    ```bash
+    docker-compose up -d
+    ```

 1. You will have to setup port forwarding on your router.
-Ask me if you need help or Google.
+Ask me or Google if you need help.

 ## Update your game